Vishal9453/Cats-vs-Dogs-image-prediction/readme.txt

     - `main.py`: Data Preprocessing
     - `training.py`: CNN Model Building and Training
     - `tuning.py`: Hyperparameter Tuning
-    - `testing.py`: Model Testing
+    - `predicting.py`: Model Testing
     - `app.py`: App Deployment using flask
+    - `index.html`: Frontend
 5. **Usage Instructions**

 ## 1. Introduction

-Welcome to the Cats vs Dogs Image Classification project documentation.
 This document provides a detailed overview of the project, its purpose, code functionalities, and usage instructions.
 The project aims to build and train a Convolutional Neural Network (CNN) model to classify images as either cats or dogs.
 The process involves data preprocessing, model building, hyperparameter tuning, and testing.

 ## 2. Project Overview